Things Got Too Real For Ellaria Sand After Filming That Scene With Cersei

 To make matters even more harrowing, the episode's director added that Varma filmed that scene on her first day back at work for season 7.
 So not only was the scene one of the most memorable from the entire season (which says a lot when you consider a zombie dragon and flaming swords), but it was the first time that Headey and Varma met on-screen.

-First impressions don't get much more memorable than poison, murder, and slow, agonising death.
+First impressions don't get much more memorable than poison, murder, and slow, agonizing death.

 "It was literally the first day shooting of the season, and it's a four-and-a-half page, incredibly intense scene," director Mark Mylod said.
 "So it was a heck of a thing to ask Indira and Lena and Rosa to drop into on day one of shooting."